frederic-perez/AmE-dictionary/data/idioms.md

 __think highly of (someone or something)__
 __think long and hard__ :dart:two: To give very careful and thorough consideration (to something).
 __think over__ To consider or ponder something; to reflect upon something.
 A noun or pronoun can be used between “think” and “over.” _Think it over, and let me know in the morning if you want the job._
+__think small__ The idiom “think small” refers to adopting a mindset that focuses on modest goals, limited ambitions, or a more conservative approach, often in contrast to the more common phrase “think big,” which encourages setting lofty, ambitious objectives.
 __think tank__
 __third wheel__ The “third wheel” refers to the person who is the outsider when there is a group of three.
 An analogy can be made to a two-wheeled bicycle or cart; adding a third wheel would not be helpful and would limit mobility.
 To be the “third wheel” is to be the extra, unnecessary person in a group of three people. _You two go on ahead without me.
 I don’t want to be the third wheel._
 __third world__